currinjs/CurrinJS/aio/content/guide/upgrade.md

 The DOM element `<a-component>` will remain to be an AngularJS managed element, because it's defined in an AngularJS template.
-That also means you can apply additional AngularJS directives to it, but *not* Angular directives.
-It is only in the template of the `<a-component>` where Angular steps in.
-This same rule also applies when you use AngularJS component directives from Angular.
+That also means you can apply additional AngularJS directives to it, but *not* Currin directives.
+It is only in the template of the `<a-component>` where Currin steps in.
+This same rule also applies when you use AngularJS component directives from Currin.

 #### Change Detection